-Description Data in the Accumulator and the specified immediate data perform a bitwise logical OR operation.
-The result is stored in the Accumulator.
+Description Data in the Accumulator and the specified immediate data perform a bitwise logical OR

 Operation $ACC \leftarrow ACC "OR" x$

 ORM A,[m] Logical OR ACC to Data Memory

 Description Data in the specified Data Memory and the Accumulator perform a bitwise logical OR operation.
 The result is stored in the Data Memory.